 To turn off your Web history to prevent future searches from being stored, visit your Web History page, click the gear icon, then click Settings.
 Click "Turn off" to stop Google from tracking your Web history.

-3. Delete your Twitter search history.
+3. How to delete your Twitter search history

 Twitter tracks your searches on your mobile device, and it stores your location information.
 Luckily, you can clear your search history, delete your location information, and disable this setting.